mark1ad/mark1ad.github.io/README.md

 Beginner mode is handled completely in the view object.
 It doesn't affect game play, only how the board is presented.

+The computer opponent has no strategy.
+It picks a move at random.
+There is a bug where it looks for illegal moves.
+Hard to find given the randomness.